 Mystic, Connecticut

-Mystic, CT is the kind of small coastal town that feels straight out of a New England postcard, making it the perfect weekend escape from NYC.
+Mystic, CT is the kind of small coastal town that feels straight out of a New England postcard.
+Because of this, it’s the perfect weekend escape from NYC.
 Just a few hours away, it’s packed with charm, a whole lot of maritime history, and surprisingly good food.

 Start your visit at the Mystic Seaport Museum, where you can wander through a recreated 19th-century village and hop aboard historic ships.
 The Mystic Aquarium is another must, especially if you want to see beluga whales up close!

 The food scene is having a moment, too!
-You’ll find everything from fresh oysters at Oyster Club to creative dishes at The Shipwright’s Daughter all made with local ingredients.
+You’ll find everything from fresh oysters at Oyster Club to creative dishes at The Shipwright’s Daughter.
+And here’s the best part: everything is made with local ingredients.
 Looking for where to stay?
 You can cozy up at The Whaler’s Inn or go boutique with Delamar Mystic.

 Philadelphia, Pennsylvania

-Philadelphia is just under two hours from NYC by train, making it a super easy weekend escape packed with history, culture, and seriously great food.
-You can step back in time at Independence Hall and the Liberty Bell, then wander the cobblestone streets of Old City before heading to the famous Rocky steps at the Philadelphia Museum of Art.
+Philadelphia is just under two hours from NYC by train.
+As a result, it’s a super easy weekend escape packed with history, culture, and seriously great food.
+You can step back in time at Independence Hall and the Liberty Bell, then wander the cobblestone streets of Old City.
+Once you’re done there, head to the famous Rocky steps at the Philadelphia Museum of Art.

 Don’t miss the Magic Gardens an artsy, mosaic-filled dream and the colorful street murals scattered around the city.
 When it’s time to eat, grab a bite at Reading Terminal Market or dive into a classic Philly cheesesteak from Pat’s or Geno’s in South Philly.

-Spring and fall are the sweet spots for mild weather and pretty views, but summer is full of street festivals and buzzing energy.
+Spring and fall are the sweet spots for mild weather and pretty views.
+However, summer is full of street festivals and buzzing energy.
 Whether it’s your first time or your fifth, Philly’s mix of old-school charm and modern vibes never disappoints.

 Get Directions to Philadelphia